Optimal optomechanical cavity setups with highly reflecting membranes: Cavity linewidth and cooperativity for an optical cavity with a highly reflecting membrane inside

-where $T_s = t_s^2$ is the power scattering coefficient associated with the parasitic scattering (see Eq.(\ref{parameters1})) .
+where $T_s = t_s^2$ is the power scattering coefficient associated with the parasitic scattering (see Eq.(\ref{parameters1})).
+Next, one finds the linewidth $\kappa $ as follows

-Being interested in the $r$-point of the spectrum in the regime of small damping, we are looking for a solution to (\ref{resDISS}) written in the form: $k=k_0 +\delta k$ where $k_0$ is real solution to Eq.~(\ref{fr}).
-Next the problem is linearized with respect to $\delta k$.
-Using this approach and (\ref{LW}) (see Appendix \ref{fullset}) for the $\omega_\mathrm{R}$ mode one finds
+Being interested in the $r$-points of the spectrum in the regime of small damping, we are looking for a solution to (\ref{resDISS}) written in the form: $k=k_0 +\delta k$ where $k_0$ is real solution to Eq.~(\ref{fr}) at these points.
+Since the situation of a weak dissipation is addressed $|\delta k|\ll |k_0|$ such that $\delta k$ can be calculated by linearizing Eq. (\ref{resDISS}).
+This way and using (\ref{LW}) (see Appendix \ref{fullset}) for the $\omega_\mathrm{R}$ mode one finds

 implying for the efficiency:

 While, for the $\omega_\mathrm{L}$ mode:

 implying for the efficiency: